simonfalke-01/xray-configs/README.md

 # xray-configs
 My xray configuration files.<br/>
+xray is a proxy software primarily used to bypass firewalls and restrictions.
+Learn more about it [here](https://github.com/XTLS/Xray-core).
-xray is the next generation of v2ray, which has been increasingly stagnant in development.
+It is the next generation of v2ray, which has been increasingly stagnant in development.

 ## Requirements
 - A domain